Wednesday, November 16, 2011

 TAXIS

-There are a couple of counters for taxis: one for those White Metered Taxis (public taxis in Cebu are mostly white colored); another counter for the Yellow Airport Taxis which starts its flag-down rate at Ph70 then an additional P4 for every 300 kilometers to your destination.
-You're given a complaints coupon bearing your taxi number just in case there's a reportable incident.
+The Yellow Airport Taxis which start their flag-down rate at Ph70 then an additional P4 for every 300 kilometers to your destination.
+Once again, you're given a complaints coupon bearing your taxi number just in case there's a reportable incident.
 Possible infractions are enumerated on that piece of paper: rude driver, no meter, overcharging, etc.

 The airport is the Philippines' second primary gateway after the NAIA airports in Luzon.
 The terminal building incorporates both international and domestic flights with a combined capacity for almost 5 million passengers.
 However, with such estimates, MCIA feels small, and hallways have low ceilings.
 Plans are underway for expansion and and the construction of two more boarding bridges or jetways to complement the existing four.
 A new cargo terminal has also been proposed.